 - 46 percent more likely to have a full-time job in early adulthood

-While we might agree that social-emotional skills are THE key predictor for future success for kids, we parents might scratch our heads and ask how do we make sure our kids are learning these key skills?
+While we might agree that social-emotional skills are THE key predictor of future success for kids, we parents might scratch our heads and ask how do we make sure our kids are learning these key skills?
 A new Kickstarter campaign for Povi might help.

 Povi, the Storytelling buddy powered by an Emotional Intelligence Content Platform